nathncayanes/cayanes_nathan_final_project_per1/README.md

 ### Installing

 * Download all Python files on my Github (https://github.com/nathncayanes) and all visual elements which are located there as well
-* THere shouldn't be any modifications necessary and can be ready to play as is
+* There shouldn't be any modifications necessary and can be ready to play as is

 ### Executing program